-ICL's Chief Operating Officer (COO) also serves as commissioner for environment, safety, health, security and sustainability for the entire ICL Group.
+ICL's Global EVP Operations also serves as commissioner for environment, safety, health, security and sustainability for the entire ICL Group.
 ICL considers climate change and GHG emissions to be a central part of sustainability and environmental management.
-Therefore, all Climate Change related activities and discussions and under the ICL COO oversight.
-The COO also has oversight of the ICL ERM (enterprise risk management) process, which includes (among else) climate change related risks.
-As detailed in section 2 below, Climate Change has the potential to create physical damage to ICL's operations (for example through severe flooding) and to disrupt upstream and/or downstream supply chains (for example through lowering of water levels in rivers used freight transport)- which is part of the responsibilities of the ICL COO.
-In addition, compliance with all environmental regulations in vital for ICL's ability to operate- and is under the COO oversight.
+Therefore, all Climate Change related activities and discussions and under the ICL Global EVP Operations oversight.
+The Global EVP Operations also has oversight of the ICL ERM (enterprise risk management) process, which includes (among else) climate change related risks.
+As detailed in section 2 below, Climate Change has the potential to create physical damage to ICL's operations (for example through severe flooding) and to disrupt upstream and/or downstream supply chains (for example through lowering of water levels in rivers used freight transport)- which is part of the responsibilities of the ICL Global EVP Operations.
+In addition, compliance with all environmental regulations in vital for ICL's ability to operate- and is under the Global EVP Operations oversight.
 These regulations include both existing carbon trading mandatory programs (such as the EU-ETS, which includes 3 ICL sites in Europe), and emerging such programs (such as the China GHG emission trading scheme, which could potentially include ICL sites in the future).

-The ICL COO reports directly to the ICL President and CEO.
-ICL's VP of EHS (Environment, Health, Safety) reports directly to the COO.
+The ICL Global EVP Operations reports directly to the ICL President and CEO.
+ICL's VP of EHS (Environment, Health, Safety) reports directly to the Global EVP Operations.
 ICL's Global Sustainability Manager (GSM) reports directly to the global VP of EHS.
-The ICL GSM is in charge of (among else) of promoting and coordinating carbon reporting and reduction initiatives on both product and facility levels, and coordinating all climate-change related company activities including reduction efforts, risk analysis, R&D of sustainable solutions, sustainable procurement and others.
-As part of his responsibilities, the ICL GSM is charged with gathering, processing and consolidating GHG emission and carbon related data from all ICL operations, analyzing and preparing it for the sake of CDP reporting and other voluntary reports, and for internal management.
-The ICL GSM brings this topics to discussion and decision with the ICL VP EHS (on a fluent basis) and with the ICL COO (on a quarterly basis).
+The ICL GSM is in charge of (among else) of promoting and coordinating carbon reporting and reduction initiatives on both product and facility levels, and coordinating all climate-change related company activities including reduction efforts, renewable energy integration, risk analysis, R&D of sustainable solutions, sustainable procurement and others.
+As part of his responsibilities, the ICL GSM is charged with gathering, processing and consolidating GHG emission and carbon related data from all ICL operations, analysing and preparing it for the sake of CDP reporting and other voluntary reports, and for internal management.
+The ICL GSM brings this topics to discussion and decision with the ICL VP EHS (on a fluent basis) and with the ICL Global EVP

+Operations (on a quarterly basis).
 Frequent discussed topics are GHG emissions trends and their reasons, the status of the reduction targets and initiatives, requests from customers for carbon footprint calculations for specific products, new climate-related actions expected by stakeholders, and others.
-The ICL COO reports to the ICL board on a quarterly basis on all EHS issues, including significant climate change related risks.
+The ICL Global EVP Operations reports to the ICL board on a quarterly basis on all EHS issues, including significant climate change related issues. once annually the Board Audit and Accounting committee is reported on ERM status by the ICL Global EVP Operations, including any significant climate-change related risks.